Meta (prefix): Etymology

-The prefix comes from the Greek preposition and prefix meta- (μετα-), from μετά, which means "after", "beside", "with", "among" Other meanings include "beyond", "adjacent" and "self", and it is also used in the forms μετ- before vowels and μεθ- "meth-" before aspirated vowels.
+The prefix comes from the Greek preposition and prefix meta- (μετα-), from μετά, which typically means "after", "beside", "with" or "among".
+Other meanings include "beyond", "adjacent" and "self", and it is also used in the forms μετ- before vowels and μεθ- "meth-" before aspirated vowels.

 The earliest form of the word "meta" is the Mycenaean Greek me-ta, written in Linear B syllabic script.
 The Greek preposition is cognate with the Old English preposition mid "with", still found as a prefix in midwife.
 Its use in English is the result of back-formation from the word "metaphysics".
 In origin Metaphysics was just the title of one of the principal works of Aristotle; it was so named (by Andronicus of Rhodes) because in the customary ordering of the works of Aristotle it was the book following Physics; it thus meant nothing more than "[the book that comes] after [the book entitled] Physics".
 However, even Latin writers misinterpreted this as entailing metaphysics constituted "the science of what is beyond the physical".
-Nonetheless, Aristotle's Metaphysics enunciates considerations of a nature above physical reality, which one can examine through certain philosophy – for example, the existence of God.
+Nonetheless, Aristotle's Metaphysics enunciates considerations of a nature above physical reality, which one can examine through certain philosophy – for example, such a thing as an unmoved mover.
 The use of the prefix was later extended to other contexts, based on the understanding of metaphysics as meaning "the science of what is beyond the physical".